isc-projects/bind9/doc/arm/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The response to a DNS query may consist of multiple resource records (RRs) forming a resource record set (RRset).
-The name server will normally return the RRs within the RRset in an indeterminate order (but see the ``rrset-order`` statement in :ref:`rrset_ordering`).
-The client resolver code should rearrange the RRs as appropriate, that is, using any addresses on the local net in preference to other addresses.
+The name server normally returna the RRs within the RRset in an indeterminate order (but see the ``rrset-order`` statement in :ref:`rrset_ordering`).
+The client resolver code should rearrange the RRs as appropriate; that is, using any addresses on the local net in preference to other addresses.
 However, not all resolvers can do this or are correctly configured.
 When a client is using a local server, the sorting can be performed in the server, based on the